LeaVerou/lea.verou.me/2023/numbers-vs-brackets/index.md

 Of course, a dropdown PLUS a number input is much slower than using brackets, but if only a tiny fraction of respondents uses it, it does not affect the analysis of the average case.

+However, after careful consideration and input, both [qualitative](https://github.com/Devographics/surveys/discussions/177#discussioncomment-6634104) and [quantitative](https://twitter.com/SachaGreif/status/1688447006459805696), it appears that privacy is a much bigger factor than I had previously realized.
+Even though I was aware that people see income level as sensitive data (more so in certain cultures than others), I had not fully realized the extent of this.
+In the end, I think **the additional privacy afforded by brackets far outweighs any argument for efficiency or data analysis convenience**.

 ## Conclusion